wileymarques/posts/courses/mfe-angular-elements/2-structuring-workspace/3-create-nx-workspace/README.md

 ## Creating a Workspace

 Nx has a ton of options for workspace creations.
-It has native plugins developed by the Nx team (<https://nrwl.io>), but there are many community plugins.
+It has native plugins developed by the Nx team, but there are many community plugins.
 All of them give us flexibility when creating our apps.

 By now, we will only create the workspace without any apps in it.
 Nx creates an app using a default configuration that you can change during the process.
 But we will create an empty workspace because the apps will be created during the course.